governet/governet/README.md

 Once the above steps are completed, you can view the frontend of the application on localhost port 5000.
 Check out the 2016 MA Democract House candidates for some good examples (MA 2016 DEM H), such as Joseph Kennedy.

 ## The API
 Once the application is up, you can query the API on locahost 8080.
 Try `http://127.0.0.1:8080/candidate?party=DEM&state=MA&year=2016&candOffice=H` for an example.
-This query will show you each candidate whose party is DEM in the state MA and year 2016 who run for the House.
+This query will show you each candidate whose party is DEM in the state MA and year 2016 who ran for a House seat.
 If you want to see candidates in a different state, party, year or office, simply change the queries in the URL -- for example, modify the candOffice=H to candOffice=S to see all of the Senate candidates.

 Note that all of the available data is not loaded in this deployment -- it would be expensive to host all of that data on s3 to provide the local data dumps on each build.
 Functionality to download and load additional data will be added in future releases.